+Whenever I write about the struggles of single adults, there’s one sure-fire way to enrage the men: Hint that they carry any blame for the growing number of unmarried women.
 I can’t tell you how many single men have earnestly looked at me in frustration and explained that they simply haven’t felt the “spark” with anyone.
 But none of these guys can seem to articulate what the “spark” is.
 They just know it isn’t there, and they can’t imagine moving forward without it.

 When I was single, there was this phenomenon with single women that puzzled me.
 I wouldn’t find them particularly attractive, but after some guy swept them off their feet and married them, they suddenly looked more beautiful.
 It wasn’t like I was lusting after these married women or anything — I just couldn’t help but notice how marriage was like a makeover, despite the fact that they didn’t change that much about their overall look after they tied the knot.

 Although I got a lot of things wrong when I was dating, I had one general policy I still do not regret: I felt it was best to keep my hands off the women I dated.

+If there’s one thing that married folks quickly forget after they tie the knot, it’s this: Singleness often hurts.
 The most frustrating part for a lot of single people who desire marriage is the mounting pressure to get on with it, to find (or be found by) someone now.
 The unspoken judgment seems to be that the single man or woman would be married if there weren’t something wrong with them.

 It was my first year of law school, and I was single.
 I wanted to be married, but it didn’t matter.
 I was spending 12 hours a day in class or in the library, so there wasn’t any real chance of my getting to know anyone.

+Hey, single men out there, I want to tell you a story.
 A couple of Saturdays ago, I was doing Daddy Daycare at the house with my two daughters when I asked my three-year-old a question.

 A few years ago, I had a Mormon friend who invited me to attend a service at his church (also known as a “ward”).
 I had visited a Mormon church service in high school, so I knew what to expect — or so I thought.